The Luciferian Social Contract

 How it's maintained:

-Under Modern Monetary Theory, taxes and penalties aren’t “revenue” — they’re subtractions that keep the currency from bloating.
-Design follows:
+Under Modern Monetary Theory, taxes and penalties aren't revenue.
+They're subtractions that cool the currency when it overheats.
+Design follows function:

-• Publish the ledgers so the public sees that heat is cooled exactly where it flares.
+Legalize predictable vices.
+Route them through visible drains—targeted excises, licenses, capped fees.
+Treat discovered corruption as currency sink—standard penalties, restitution schedules, reputational debits.
+Publish the ledgers so the public sees heat cooled exactly where it flares.

-This isn’t moral theater; it’s a thermostat.
-Hot spots trigger cooling, preserving overall temperature without strangling productive activity with unnecessary taxes.
-Appetite becomes ballast instead of a hidden engine.
+This isn't morality.
+It's a thermostat.
+Hot spots trigger cooling, preserving overall temperature without strangling productive activity with unnecessary taxation.
+Appetite becomes ballast instead of hidden engine.
+We stop pretending humans don't want things, and start designing for the fact that they do.

-• Exhausted middle: replaces charisma-theater with service sovereignty — you get power because you showed up for the commons.
+Exhausted middle: Replaces charisma theater with service sovereignty.
+You get power because you showed up for the commons, not because you gave a good speech.

 Left, right, center—pick your virtue.
 The contract gives it rails and refuses the crusade.

-• No second-class bodies.
-Civilians get care and safety without proving virtue.
+No second-class bodies.
+Civilians receive care and safety without proving virtue.
+Period.

-• Service ≠ forced labor.
+Service ≠ forced labor.
 Multiple tracks, paid placements, accessible roles, conscience opt-outs.
+Participation is chosen, not coerced.

-• Military ≠ shortcut.
-Protective service counts but never outranks teachers or flood-crews.
+Military ≠ shortcut.
+Protective service counts but never outranks teachers, flood crews, or caregivers.
+Role mix is public and capped.

-• Children & elders.
-Minors do age-appropriate civic modules; elders fulfill via mentoring/advisory or waive with dignity.
+Children & elders.
+Minors complete age-appropriate civic modules.
+Elders fulfill through mentoring, advisory roles, or waive with dignity.

-• Disabled & caregivers.
-Full-credit paths.
-Care work is civic infrastructure.
+Disabled & caregivers.
+Full-credit pathways.
+Care work is civic infrastructure, not invisible labor.

-• Prisons & justice.
-The floor still applies (food, care, safety).
-Earned roles inside can count toward renewal.
+Prisons & justice.
+The floor applies inside walls—food, care, safety.
+Earned roles during incarceration count toward renewal.
 No debtor-citizenship.

-• Immigration.
-Residents start as civilians; service opens citizen tracks without years of limbo.
+Immigration.
+Residents begin as civilians with full floor protections.
+Service opens citizen tracks without years of limbo.

-• Corporations.
-Can’t be “citizens.”
+Corporations.
+Cannot be "citizens."
 People vote.
 Money is disclosed and rate-limited.

-• Transparency over purity.
+Transparency over purity.
 Purity is brittle and breeds hypocrisy debt.
 Transparency makes failure anti-fragile: small breaches are seen, priced, corrected.
+Systems survive exposure.
+Secrets collapse them.

-• Prestige as a sink.
+Prestige as pressure valve.
 Humans crave recognition.
-Honors are visible, revocable, and workload-linked so ego has somewhere to go that doesn’t distort ballots or budgets.
+Honors are visible, revocable, workload-linked.
+Ego gets somewhere to go that doesn't distort ballots or budgets.

 "Isn't this two classes?"